-Eastern Shires Purchasing Organisation faces a range of challenges.
-You continue to face external scrutiny on your services and have significant savings targets in current and future years.
-The environment is extremely challenging.
-We have undertaken an audit risk assessment which guides the our audit activities.
+Eastern Shires Purchasing Organisation continues to face a period of organisational change.
+Your customers face extremely challenging spending cuts and changes in policy which you must adapt to as an Organisation.
+We have undertaken an audit risk assessment which guides our audit activities.
 It allows us to determine where our audit effort should be focused and whether we can place reliance on the effective operation of your controls.
 Risks to the accounts and our true and fair audit opinion are categorised as follows: